The slope and scatter of the star forming main sequence at z~5 : reconciling observations with simulations: Data

 Finally, given the heterogeneity in the methods applied to identify our sample, as well as the wavelength-dependent sensitivity of our dataset, we decided to apply a conservative cut in the H$\alpha$ flux and magnification to obtain a robust sample.
 Thus, we only consider galaxies with observed H$\alpha$ fluxes larger than 10$^{-18}$ erg s$^{-1}$ cm$^{-2}$, which allows for a 5$\sigma$ line sensitivity in ALT\footnote{Using Eq. \ref{eq:HatoSFR}, the observed H$\alpha$ flux $\mathrm{f_{H \alpha}} = 10 ^{-18} \mathrm{\; erg \; s^{-1} \; cm^{-2}}$ translates to H$\alpha$ star formation rates of $\mathrm{SFR _{H\alpha}} = 0.7 \; \mathrm{M _\odot \; yr ^{-1}}$ at redshift $z = 5$.}.
-Moreover, to avoid being strongly affected by uncertainties in the magnification model, we restrict our sample to $\mu \leq 2.5$.
+This condition removes 74 galaxies from our sample.
+Moreover, to avoid being strongly affected by uncertainties in the magnification model, we restrict our sample to $\mu \leq 2.5$, which excludes 144 galaxies from our sample.
 We end up with a robust H$\alpha$ sample of 316 objects with SNR $\gtrsim 5$, of which 43 ($\sim 14$ \%) consist of multiple components grouped together, i.e. multi-component galaxies.
+Although adopting a distance threshold to identify multi-component galaxies may cause close pairs of compact merging systems to be treated as a single source, multi-component galaxies constitute only 14\% of the robust sample, and close mergers are expected to represent only a subset of these.
+Therefore, we do not expect the presence of close mergers in our sample to impact our results.

 Figure \ref{fig:sample} shows the observed H$\alpha$ fluxes, not corrected for magnification, as a function of the spectroscopic redshift together with the redshift distribution of the H$\alpha$ emitters.
 With our robust sample, we probed the entire redshift range of HAEs in ALT.